pypa/packaging.python.org/source/discussions/downstream-packaging.rst

 - Explicitly publishing archive files can ensure that any dependencies on version control system metadata are resolved when creating the source archive.
-For example, automatically generated git archives omit all of the commit tag information, potentially resulting in incorrect version details in the resulting builds.
+For example, automatically generated Git archives omit all of the commit tag information, potentially resulting in incorrect version details in the resulting builds.

 How?